Technetium-99m: Neutron irradiation of uranium-235 targets

 The parent nuclide of 99mTc, 99Mo, is mainly extracted for medical purposes from the fission products created in neutron-irradiated uranium-235 targets, the majority of which is produced in five nuclear research reactors around the world using highly enriched uranium (HEU) targets.
 Smaller amounts of 99Mo are produced from low-enriched uranium in at least three reactors.

 Neutron activation of 98Mo

-Production of 99Mo by neutron activation of natural molybdenum, or molybdenum enriched in 98Mo, is another, currently smaller, route of production.
+Production of 99Mo by neutron activation of natural molybdenum, or molybdenum enriched in 98Mo, is another, smaller, route of production.
+This was the original method, and gives a radio-pure product, but the large amount of remaining stable molybdenum complicates generator design.

 Production of 99mTc/99Mo in particle accelerators

 Production of "Instant" 99mTc

 The feasibility of 99mTc production with the 22-MeV-proton bombardment of a 100Mo target in medical cyclotrons was demonstrated in 1971.
 The recent shortages of 99mTc reignited the interest in the production of "instant" 99mTc by proton bombardment of isotopically enriched 100Mo targets (>99.5%) following the reaction 100Mo(p,2n)99mTc.
 Canada is commissioning such cyclotrons, designed by Advanced Cyclotron Systems, for 99mTc production at the University of Alberta and the Université de Sherbrooke, and is planning others at the University of British Columbia, TRIUMF, University of Saskatchewan and Lakehead University.

 A particular drawback of cyclotron production via (p,2n) on 100Mo is the significant co-production of 99gTc.
 The preferential in-growth of this nuclide occurs due to the larger reaction cross-section pathway leading to the ground state, which is almost five times higher at the cross-section maximum in comparison with the metastable one at the same energy.
 Depending on the time required to process the target material and recovery of 99mTc, the amount of 99mTc relative to 99gTc will continue to decrease, in turn reducing the specific activity of 99mTc available.
 It has been reported that ingrowth of 99gTc as well as the presence of other Tc isotopes can negatively affect subsequent labelling and/or imaging; however, the use of high purity 100Mo targets, specified proton beam energies, and appropriate time of use have shown to be sufficient for yielding 99mTc from a cyclotron comparable to that from a commercial generator.
 Liquid metal molybdenum-containing targets have been proposed that would aid in streamlined processing, ensuring better production yields.
 A particular problem associated with the continued reuse of recycled, enriched 100Mo targets is unavoidable transmutation of the target as other Mo isotopes are generated during irradiation and cannot be easily removed post-processing.